 When you owe money to a person or organisation they can use a county court judgment (CCJ) to make you pay it back.
 The court will tell you if and how you should do this.

 If you ignore the judgment or can’t pay, your creditors – that’s the people you owe – can ask the court to grant a warrant of control.
 This allows them to instruct county court bailiffs to take possessions from you which cover the value of the debt, up to a maximum of £5,000.

 Being visited by bailiffs can be an upsetting experience.
 It’s much better to avoid it by paying your debts as soon as possible, and groups such as Citizens Advice can help you work out how to do this.
-One option is to sell your home if you own one and we specialise in buying properties quickly and cost effectively.
+One option is to sell your home if you own one and we specialise in buying houses quickly and cost-effectively.

 What happens when a warrant of control is issued?